kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Since then she always brings this story up - I guess it's a giggle for her - I'm embarrassed and I'm reminded how much of a nightmare Matthew always was.
 - Desa always says how much she likes Matthew.
 - He certainly gave her a good reason for her very obvious dislike of me, which I never really figured out properly.
-- So, it comes up again in Luton, and I explain, annoyed, as if I have to, why I don't like people who insult my friends, and she should be happy that Chris has friends who will defend him this way.
+- So, it comes up again in Luton, and I explain, annoyed, as if I have to, why I don't like people who insult my friends, and that she should be happy that Chris has friends who will defend him this way.
 - She says nothing.
 - I can't figure her out.
 - Another thing she said to me on that day was, "you saved my life" - apparently with regards to a weekend in Scarborough I went on with them all in 2019.
 - I ask her why she says that.
 - She doesn't answer.
 - She also gives me a gift from the second-hand shop she works at that evening; a little money purse - I wonder if it had a tracking device from Adams inside - which I left at the hotel.
-- As she's giving it to me, and I accept it and tell her she really shouldn't have, she looks over a Chris and makes a face as if to say, *see? she's taking it*, a communication that was totally inexplicable to me at the time.
+- As she's giving it to me, and I accept it and tell her she really shouldn't have, she looks over at Chris and makes a face as if to say, *see? she's taking it*, a communication that was totally inexplicable to me at the time.
 - I just assume she still hates me, like she always has, and is doing weird things because of her hatred.

 ### Des and Nikki